 - 1. Unlike values, an extension term must not already be a node in the schema. - 2.
-The extension term contain only name characters.
-Blanks should be avoided. - 3.
+The extension term must only have alphanumeric, hyphen, or underbar characters so that it conforms to the rules for a nameClass value. - 3.
 The parent of the tag extension must always be included with the extended tag in annotation. - 4.
 The extension term must satisfy the "is-a" relationship with its parent node. - 5.
 The # placeholder cannot be used as an extension in particular it cannot be used as a placeholder in definitions or as value annotations in sidecars.